-To address permanent and temporary removal or disturbance of vegetation for the placement of permanent infrastructure, and/or for construction access, effective mitigation measures have been identified in Section 3.7.7 to reduce impacts on special-status plant communities to a less than significant level by avoidance, protection, or restoration methods.
-These measures include BIO-MM#1, which would require surveys to identify special-status plant species that were not identified in areas where permission to enter was not granted prior to construction, potentially allowing for some level of avoidance of special-status plant species.
+Therefore, effective mitigation measures have been identified in Section 3.7.7 to reduce impacts on special-status plant communities to a less than significant level by avoidance, protection, or restoration methods.
+These measures include: BIO-MM#1, which would require surveys to identify special-status plant species that were not identified in areas where permission to enter was not granted prior to construction, potentially allowing for some level of avoidance of special-status plant species.
 They also include BIO-MM#47, BIO-MM#50, and BIO-MM#53, which would provide for on- and off-site habitat restoration and preservation of special-status plant communities.
-In addition, as discussed in Section 3.8, Hydrology and Water Resources, WQ-MM#3, Tunnel Constructability and Hydrogeological Monitoring, would be implemented, which would reduce potential impacts on springs and seeps during construction of the tunnels.
-WQ-MM#3 would implement the preparation of an AMMP to minimize potential impacts on water resources supported by groundwater resources, including springs, seeps, and surface water resources supported by groundwater.
-This mitigation measure would reduce potential impacts to special-status plant communities that use these springs, seeps, streams.